 Earning Points & Rewards

-A flat-rate credit card gives you more opportunities for earning points—especially if you use your card for every purchase.
-For example, if you regularly charge $1,000 a month to your Bank of America Travel Rewards card, you’ll automatically collect at least 1,500 points a month.
-That’s 18,000 points per year, adding up to $180 worth of free travel by the end of the year.
+For example, if you regularly charge $1,000 a month—in groceries, gas, or whatever else you buy with the card—you’ll automatically collect at least 1,500 points a month.
+That’s 18,000 points per year, adding up to $180 worth of travel by the end of the year.

-Unlike some no-annual-fee credit cards, the Bank of America Travel Rewards card doesn’t cap the total number of rewards points you can earn, nor does it set an expiration date for rewards.
+There’s no cap on the total number of rewards points you can earn, nor is there an expiration date for rewards.

-There is a wide variety of expenses that qualify for the travel reimbursement that may surprise you.
-For example, besides airfare, car rentals, and hotels, you can also be reimbursed for:
+There is a surprisingly wide variety of expenses that qualify for the travel reimbursement.
+Besides airfare, car rentals, travel agencies, and hotels, you can also be reimbursed for:

 You can redeem your points for gift cards and cash, too, but we wouldn’t recommend it.
-Points that are redeemed for cash are only worth 0.6 cents each.
-Points redeemed for gift cards will vary in value, depending on the retailer.
+Points that are redeemed for cash are only worth 0.6 cents each, and those redeemed for gift cards will vary in value, depending on the retailer.
 You can only redeem points for cash in increments of 2,500 and for gift cards in increments of 3,125.

 How To Get the Most Out Of This Card

-You’ll get the most value out of this card if you already have a Bank of America checking account or savings account, and/or a Merrill account with at least $20,000 in funds.
+You’ll get the most value out of this card if you already have or you open a qualifying Bank of America checking or savings account, and/or a Merrill account with at least $20,000 in funds.
 Bank of America’s loyalty bonus is tiered based on how much money you have saved; but if you have an extensive amount of savings banked, you could get quite a bit of value out of your Bank of America card.

 The card’s fees are mostly standard for the industry.
 Travelers will be happy with the fact that there is no foreign transaction fee.